-Got a Heroku app and want to make it public with some fancy domain?
+Got a Heroku app and want to make it public with some fancy domain with HTTPS enabled?

-I compiled this list to help you publish your next awesome project on Heroku.
+I compiled this list to help you set up HTTPS for your next awesome project on Heroku.

 I had to do this a few times last month, so this is an extended version of the guide I wrote to myself. 😬